NYUCCL/psiTurk/doc/stroop.rst

 Experiment Structure
 -----------------------------------------

 The basic stroop demo lays out a pretty standard experiment sequence.
+It is perhaps most helpful to step through this sequence yourself, but conceptually:

 First the users view an "ad" for the study (that is what is displayed above).